 - Enjoy cherry blossoms in spring and colorful leaves in autumn

+Maximum two adults and two kids can get on a single boat together.
 It’s a great place to relax, take photos, or have a quiet picnic.

-Explore the Historic Temple
+Explore the Historic Temple at Senzokuike Park

 Senzokuike Park is home to Senzoku-ike Benzaiten, a beautiful temple dedicated to the goddess of music and knowledge.
 The peaceful atmosphere and scenic architecture offer a great chance for children to experience a bit of Japanese culture—without the crowds of more famous spots.
 Don’t forget to stop by the charming red bridge.

-Nature Walks and Picnic Spots
+Nature Walks and Picnic Spots at Senzokuike Park

 The walking paths around the pond are stroller-friendly and perfect for slow, scenic strolls.
 In spring, cherry blossoms bloom in full glory, and in autumn, colorful leaves create a magical backdrop.
 There are also open areas where kids can run around and families can enjoy a relaxed picnic under the trees.
 There is also a playground for toddlers.

 The Katsu Kaishu Memorial Museum is also located in the park.
 Katsu Kaishu was a legendary samurai and statesman who played a key role in Japan’s modernization.
 The museum offers exhibits and insights into his life, making it a great cultural stop for older kids and adults alike.
+It might feel a bit difficult to approach with kids or you don’t understand Japanese, but the exterior is very beautiful, so be sure to take a look.

 Senzokuike Park is just a 1-minute walk from Senzokuike Station on the Tokyu Ikegami Line.
 It’s also about 40 minutes from Haneda Airport, making it a convenient stop on your arrival or departure day.